Balou9/itemis-cc/README.md

 - test if the number of unavailable products is as expected
 - test if the shopping cart is empty
-- test if the unavailable product information is as expected
+- test if the unavailable product information text is as expected
 - test if the sales taxes equals zero
 - test if the total is zero